Updated September 24, 2020

 - We have posted information regarding precautionary measures that can be taken by the public in key areas of the terminal.

 How you can help prevent viruses, including COVID-19, from spreading

-To reduce the spread of coronavirus, the PHAC recommends following the same precautionary measures as you would to help prevent the spread of cold or flu:
+To reduce the spread of coronavirus, the Public Health Agency of Canada recommends following the same precautionary measures as you would to help prevent the spread of cold or flu:

 - Wash your hands often with soap under warm running water for at least 20 seconds.